 Topeka Raft Survivors in Seattle

 This photo of the Topeka Raft survivors appeared on the cover of the Seattle Star newspaper on January 26th, 1906.
 The original caption under the photo listing the names was clearly incorrect and appeared to be in reverse order.
-The names shown above are likely matched correctly.
+The names shown here are likely matched correctly.
 The photo was taken in Seattle shortly after arriving on the City of Topeka.
 The newspaper reported, "All were in an emaciated and tattered condition when reaching port.
 They had saved nothing but the clothes upon their backs, and this, with many of them, was reduced to rags.
 A few had a little money in their pockets; the majority little or nothing.
 In the hours aboard the stricken Valencia, when grim death lurked so near.
 It was not money or personal effects that the people thought of.
 It was life, so sweet and dear when it seemed so certain of being lost, and consequently these survivors came to the city broken in spirit and badly off for means of sustenance."
 The Pacific Coast company, the owners of the Valencia provided the men everything they desired and taken to clothing stores, restaurants and given rooms at the Rainier Grand.
 The men living in San Francisco were given tickets to get them back home.
 The Pacific Coast has, "opened its purse with an unstinted hand to overcome as far as possible the inconveniences thrust upon the survivors through the disaster."

 Topeka Raft Survivors